Skip to main content

 Bursary for Vulnerable Groups

 We will ask for confirmation of care status from your social worker.
-You could be eligible for up to £1200 to be used towards the essential costs of your studies (subject to terms and conditions).
+Other information and documents may be requested to assess eligibility and financial need.
+You may be eligible for up to £1200 to be used towards the essential participation costs of your studies (subject to terms and conditions).

 Other information

-If you have any questions or need any help with your application form please email:
+If you have any questions or need any help with your online application form please email:

 bursary@stbrn.ac.uk